 If you are buying a catamaran, you have one main decision to make.
 Do you want performance on the water and a boat that will get you from A to B quickly (and out of trouble if you need to), or do you want more living space to maximise comfort levels while at anchor?

 On one end of the scale are the Lagoons, the Leopards and the Sunreefs (if you decide to go up the luxury scale in the case of the final brand).
 And in the speed section are Marsaudon Composites, Dazcats and Gunboat (again if you decide to go the luxury route in the case of the latter).
 And, of course, there are many other brands that fill in the spaces in between.

 The 57 footer has been designed by Marc Lombard who also designs boats for Nautitech and Privilege, so he’s well known in this corner of France: L’Orient.
 He has done a great job in expanding the range from the smaller 42 and 50 footers that were designed by Christophe Barreau.
 You can see that he has taken inspiration from the smaller models’ fluid and sporty lines.

-At just 11.3 tonnes light weight, this catamaran promises to be a serious mover.
+At just 11.3 tonnes light weight, this catamaran is a serious mover.
 She’s just over 18m long and carries a 108 m² mainsail and an 81 m² Genoa (J1)

 The ORC57 is built with female molds using infusion process.
 They are well versed in building racing machines at this yard: the process involves sandwich reinforcement with fibreglass and vinylester resin, PVC foam core with an epoxy primer below the waterline.
 The daggerboards are made of fibre glass/ vinylester with suspended rudders on shafts.